-The process in the patent involves using a query stream to create an ontology.
+The process in the patent involves extracting information from search engine queries to build an ontology.
 I enjoyed the statements in this patent about what an ontology was and how one works to help search.
 I recommend clicking through and reading the description in the patent along with the Biperpedia paper.
 This really is a transformation of search that brings it beyond keywords and understanding entities better, and how search works.
 This appears to be a very real future of Search:

 Systems and techniques disclosed herein may extract attributes from a query stream, and then use extractions to seed attribute extraction from other text.
 For every attribute a set of synonyms and text patterns in which it appears is saved, thereby enabling the ontology to recognize the attribute in more contexts.
 An attribute in an ontology as disclosed herein includes a relationship between a pair of entities (e.g., CAPITAL of countries), between an entity and a value (e.g., COFFEE PRODUCTION), or between an entity and a narrative (e.g., CULTURE).
 An ontology as disclosed herein may be described as a “best-effort” ontology, in the sense that not all the attributes it contains are equally meaningful.
 Such an ontology may capture attributes that people consider relevant to classes of entities.
 For example, people may primarily express interest in attributes by querying a search engine for the attribute of a particular entity or by using the attribute in written text on the Web.
 In contrast to a conventional ontology or database schema, a best-effort ontology may not attach a precise definition to each attribute.
 However, it has been found that such an ontology still may have a relatively high precision (e.g., 0.91 for the top 100 attributes and 0.52 for the top 5000 attributes).

-The ontologies that are created from query streams expressly to assist search applications are different from more conventional manually generated ontologies in a number of ways:
+The ontologies that are created from search engine queries expressly to assist search applications are different from more conventional manually generated ontologies in a number of ways: